 “The bar, upon which the articles necessary to the conviction of the prisoner are usually placed, did not, upon this occasion, present to the view of the spectator any blood-stained garments, or any spoils taken from the person of the murdered victim, but a range of decanters, bottles, and phials, containing either poisons found in the house of the accused, or the analysed results of them, together with two chests, tied and sealed up in which were contained other substances, designed as tests for them.”

-Castaing was well defended.
+Edme Castaing was well defended at trial.
 He had two powerful advocates, a friend and fellow schoolmate named Roussel and the famous Pierre-Antoine Berryer, who some people said was as great an orator as Honoré Gabriel Riqueti, Count of Mirabeau had been during the time of Louis XVI.

 In response, to the prosecution’s allegations, Castaing’s advocates pointed out that there was no proof that Auguste had been poisoned.
 Liquids taken from Auguste’s stomach supported their position as no trace of poison was found.
 The advocates also maintained that Auguste’s symptoms were contrary to the symptoms associated with morphine poisoning.
 Numerous character witnesses also declared Castaing to be diligent, kind, and generous, and it was pointed out that he had treated eighteen patients at his own expense.

 On Sunday, 16 November, summation of the defendant’s case was concluded by Roussel at 10pm.
 The next morning it was Berryer’s turn to address the jury.
-Some people maintained, his summation was not one of his most eloquent or successful.
+Some people maintained his summation was not one of his most eloquent.
 He stated that with the help of his own chemist he had tasted a grain of acetate de morphia in a spoonful of milk and discovered no bitter taste, implying that if Auguste tasted something bitter it was not morphine.
 Berryer then concluded his summation using the words once spoken by a French King in his own defense: